-Sim Chan was graduated from Hong Kong Art School, Major in Painting.
+Born in Hong Kong in 1987, graduated from Hong Kong Art School, Major in Painting.

-He participated activeley in various art exhibitions since 2007.
-Sim's works have been exhibited in different cities such as Hong Kong, Macau, Beijing, Shanghai, Taipei, Singapore, Tokyo, Thailand?, Korea?, London, Venice, Zurich and Melbourne..Collectors of his art include APO's Public Art Collections, Hysan Place, Leo Gallery, Red Elation Gallery and private collections in Hong Kong and abroad.
+He participated in various art exhibitions actively since 2007.
+Sim's work has been exhibited in different cities such as Hong Kong, Macau, Beijing, Shanghai, Taipei, Singapore, Tokyo, Thailand, Korea, London, Venice, Zurich and Melbourne.Collectors of his art include APO's Public Art Collections, Hysan Place, Leo Gallery, Red Elation Gallery and private collections in Hong Kong and abroad.